 Perhaps more interesting than the best-known cities is the list of cities that are surprisingly well-known relative to their population.
 Using the quiz results, my friend Sasha Trubetskoy devised a piecewise linear regression that estimates the number of times a city is expected to be named, based on its population.
 By computing the ratio between a city's actual and expected popularity using this function, we can see how surprising the city's popularity is.

-Here are the twenty most surprisingly well-known cities:
+Table 6 ranks the twenty most surprisingly well-known cities by this metric.

 |9||Palm Beach, FL||8,348||12.3%||0.2%|

 |17||Key West, FL||24,649||24.4%||0.6%|

 |20||Truth or Consequences, NM||6,475||6.4%||0.2%|